ImageMagick v6 Examples --

 Really Massive Image Handling

-For handling any sort of large image it would probably be better for you to use a Q8 version of ImageMagick, whcih has half the memory requirements of the higher quality Q16 version.
+For handling any sort of large image it would probably be better for you to use a Q8 version of ImageMagick, which has half the memory requirements of the higher quality Q16 version.
 Check your IM's compiled Q level using "identify -version".

 For medium sized images you can attempt to use "-limit" to increase the processing limits (for example processing "-limit area 8192 -limit memory 8192"), so as to try to avoid IM caching the image data to disk.
 However your system may reject large memory requests and still force IM to cache the image to disk (about 1000 times slower).

-To see if IM is using disk cache for the image processing you can use "-debug cache" to monitor that action.
+To see if IM is using disk cache for the image processing, you can use "-debug cache" to monitor that action.

 For example this is a nice way of processing a very large image over a long period of time without stopping you from using your computer for other things.
 Basically it forces IM to cache everything to disk.